These regulations apply to all Oregon employers except those in the federal government.

 Q. If an employee fails to submit time sheets as required, may the employer delay payment until the information is received?

 A. No, it is the employer´s responsibility to track hours worked and to pay all employees on regular paydays.
 Other disciplinary measures may be taken when employees fail to meet expectations.

-If an employee quits with less than 48 hours notice, excluding weekends and holidays, the paycheck is due within five days, excluding weekends and holidays, or on the next regular payday, whichever comes first.
+If an employee quits with less than 48 hours notice, excluding weekends and holidays, the paycheck is due within five business days, excluding weekends and holidays, or on the next regular payday, whichever comes first.
 ORS 652.140(2).

 Example: An employee quits without notice on Monday, one week before Labor Day.
 The final check must be paid by the Tuesday after Labor Day, unless a regular payday occurs before that date.

 If an employee quits with notice of at least 48 hours, the final check is due on the final day worked, unless the last day falls on a weekend or holiday.
 In that case, the check is due on the next business day.
 ORS 652.140(2) &(3).

 Example: An employee gives three days notice that Saturday will be the last day worked.
 The final check is due on Monday.

 Example: An employee gives two days notice that Friday will be the last day worked.
 The final check is due on Friday.